1 July – 31 August 2019:

 As a component of UNSOM, UNMAS provides advice, training and equipment to the Somali Police to develop its bomb disposal capabilities across Somalia.
-Enhancing such capabilities remains crucial, especially with regards to the critical lead-up to the presidential election in 2021 and the gradual handing over of security responsibilities from AMISOM to the Somali Security Forces.
+Enhancing such capabilities remains crucial, especially with regards to the gradual handing over of security responsibilities from AMISOM to the Somali Security Forces.
 UNMAS is also supporting the Government in weapons and ammunition management in line with sanctions obligations under the partial lifting of the arms embargo.

 Humanitarian Mine Action

 UNMAS supports the protection of civilians in contaminated areas by coordinating humanitarian mine action activities such as survey, clearance and risk education.
-Since 2015, UNMAS has supported the development of civilian-led clearance efforts along the Somali border with Ethiopia, which has a positive impact with regards to employment opportunities, human security, and PVE, particularly youth, who could otherwise be exploited by armed groups.
+Since 2015, UNMAS has supported the development of civilian-led clearance efforts along the Somali border with Ethiopia.

-UNMAS currently receives funding from contributions from the regular and assessed budgets of UNSOM and UNSOS.
+UNMAS currently receives funding from contributions from the regular and assessed budgets of UNSOM and respectively UNSOS, as well as contributions through the Voluntary Trust Fund for Assistance in Mine Action.
 UNMAS is seeking additional resources to further develop the capabilities of the Somali Security Forces, to support the weapons and ammunition management sector, as well as to implement stabilisation and humanitarian mine action activities.